709 466-3468

 Marilyn Dyke June 4, 1949 - June 19, 2025

 It is with great sadness we announce the passing of Marilyn J. Dyke (Taverner), on Thursday, June 19, 2025 at the Western Palliative Care in Corner Brook, in her 76th year.
 She leaves to mourn with fond and loving memories her son Terry (Elaine and Matthew), grandson Ryan; sister Mary (Herb); brother Ivan (Dona); sisters-in-law Doris, Ruth (Wayde), brothers-in-law Ron (Joanne), Carl (Leona), as well as many nieces and nephews other relative and close friends.
 Marilyn was predeceased by her loving husband Max, parents, Arthur and Blanche Taverner, baby brother, William Johnson, brother Bob Taverner, parents-in-law Ronald and Susie Dyke, brother -in-law Dave Dyke and sister-in-law Pearl Dyke.
-As per Marilyn’s wishes cremation has taken place and a service for Marilyn and Max will be held at a date to be announced later in Clarenville.
+As per Marilyn’s wishes cremation has taken place.
+A Memorial service for Marilyn and Max will be held at Fewer’s Memorial Chapel in Clarenville on July 25, 2025 at 11:00 A.M.
+Internment to follow at the Interdenominational Cemetery Clarenville.
 As expressions of sympathy, donations may be made to the Newfoundland and Labrador Lung Association.

 1. REPLY